 Are there differences in Merino wool?

 Yes, there are.
-Merino wool is differentiated by micron size (the smaller the softer):
+Merino wool is differentiated by micron size (the smaller the number, the softer the fibre):

 Wool Type | Measurement (in Microns) |